all-in-one-of/snippets/HOU DOP Flip.md

 #### Air:
 - Enforce Air Incompressibility on the FLIP Solver.
 This feature prevents air pockets from collapsing
 #### Divergence:
-Divergence is measure of imbalance.
+Divergence is measure of imbalance. `Scale` component is using pressure field
 - Negative values cause them to clump together.
 - 0 for Incompresive fluid - have not "scale factor" still have : swirl , shear and translate factors
 - Positive values cause particles to spread out